ngosteven/sparta-test-glossary/README.md

 * Test Summary Report

 ### ISTQB
+It stands for the "International Software Testing Qualifications Board".
+It's a software testing qualification certification organisation that operates internationally.

 ### Incident management
 ### Integration testing
 ### JMeter

 ### Mike Cohn's test Pyramid
+The "Test Pyramid" is a metaphor that tells us to group software tests into buckets of different granularity.
+It also gives an idea of how many tests we should have in each of these groups.

 ### Incident management
 The process of recognizing, investigating, taking action and disposing of incidents.
 It involves logging incidents, classifying them and identifying the impact.